 23 But avoid foolish and ignorant questions, knowing they only create strife.

-24 And the slave of the Lord must not be in strife, but must be soft-spoken to all men, able to teach with patience,
+24 And the slave of the Lord must not be in strife, but must be soft-spoken to all men, able to teach, able to turn the other cheek,

-25 Meekly correcting those who oppose him in hope God will grant them the ability to repent, and acknowledge the truth,
+25 Meekly correcting those who oppose him in hope God will sober up their thinking, that they may repent, and acknowledge the truth,

 26 And by this escape the snare of the devil, who takes the unsaved captive at his will.

 26 (Alternate reading) And by this escape the snare of the devil who has taken them captive, that they may do (Gods) will.